Alright, 2021. Who’s ready for something beyond the standard, “Eat Less, Move More” ideology?

 And I’ve been there.
-I started out like anyone in the early ’00s, flipping through health magazines at CVS and wondering why I still had a stomach flabbing over tight, sad hips — even though I was eating healthy and resting regularly, while running, stretching, dancing, strength training, and doing abdominal exercises with near-medical adherence like a good, well-adjusted college kid.
+I started out like anyone in the early ’00s, flipping through health magazines at CVS and wondering why I still had a really weird-looking stomach flopping over tight, sad hips — even though I was eating healthy and resting regularly, while running, stretching, dancing, strength training, and doing abdominal exercises with near-medical adherence like a good, well-adjusted college kid.

 Or, “She was exercising too much.”
 (Not true, go back and look at “resting regularly” and tack on “near-medical adherence” with a side of autoimmune condition and doctors’ orders.)

 I didn’t find out what was really going on until years later.